NavpreetDevpuri/DiDoc/README.md

 # DiDoc
-Scanning books or documents by using deep leaning in PyTorch
+Scanning books or documents by using deep learning in PyTorch